Don Herbison-Evans (

 The butterflies are readily attracted to flowers where they are very easy to catch, and are often seen sunning themselves on the ground with their wings open.
 The butterfly is very hardy.
 It has been reported to winter in the Flinders Ranges (South Australia) during weather that was below freezing at nighttime.

 The female lays her eggs singly on the leaf of a foodplant.
 Eggs laid in captivity hatched in about four days.
-The eggs are green and barrel shaped, with a height of about 0.8 mm.
+The eggs are pale yellow or green, and spherical, with a height of about 0.8 mm.
+They have a dozen or so vertical white ribs separating areas with 30 or so microscopic horizontal undulations.

 It is widely distributed across the south Pacific, including: